Current Transmission System

 The first point is that the total power loss has been reduced by DC power transmission in the case of long-distance power transmission, even when considering losses at conversion equipment.
 This is the reason why the length of the transmission line is longer than in the era that Edison was active.
 The loss at the conversion equipment was larger than the loss in the transmission network in the short-distance transmission, but in the case of long-distance transmission, the loss in the transmission network was rather larger.

-The second point is that the development and miniaturization of the buck-boost DC/DC converter made it easy to transform.
-The bi-directional power supply has also evolved, so AC/DC interconversion can be done easily.
-Therefore, it is becoming easier to connect to existing power transmission systems centered on alternating current by a grid connection.
+Second, advancements in power electronics have led to the miniaturization and increased efficiency of DC/DC converters.
+Unlike in the past, where changing DC voltage levels was difficult, modern buck-boost converters allow for efficient voltage stepping.
+Furthermore, the evolution of bi-directional power supplies has simplified AC/DC interconversion.
+This makes it easier to integrate DC sources into existing AC-based transmission systems through grid connections.
 In addition, EVs have evolved a DC/DC conversion mechanism.
 As a result, the voltage is changed from 12 V DC to 280 V or 360 V, and the battery mounted on the EV supplies voltage to various automotive devices by stepping down from high voltage.

 The third point is that there are new devices that can generate large amounts of DC power and can be used to supply power, such as solar panels, hydrogen (from gas) power generation, and home storage batteries.
 At present, DC/AC conversion is a must, and then it cannot be used in the home unless linked to a system.
 But in the future, domestic DC systems can be built by using EVs as part of a high-capacity battery.